Tennis Drills

 Hand-Fed Volley Series

 Feeder stands at the baseline; player stands at the service line.
-Feeder hand-tosses ten forehand volleys and ten backhand volleys.
-Player uses a continental grip, short punch, no backswing past the shoulder.
+Feeder hand-tosses forehand and backhand volleys.
 Run this before progressing to live-ball rallies, since the controlled toss lets the player groove the punch motion without the chaos of a moving ball.

 Approach and Volley Pattern